jschaf/mccc/battle/hammelburg.md

 After LTG Patton liberated Bastogne in December, 1944 his Third Army continued the attack north, crossing the Rhine River and beginning the end game of WWII.
-See Figure \ref{fig:alliedOverview} for the dispostion of Allied and German Forces during the Hammelburg Raid.
+See Figure \ref{fig:alliedOverview} for the disposition of Allied and German Forces during the Hammelburg Raid.
 During this push, Patton found himself within 60 miles of *Oflag XIII*, a German prison camp for offices.
 Intelligence from the Red Army indicated that a large group of prisoners was recently transferred from *Oflag